 If you are holding a public meeting it is especially important to be clear about your purpose before you invite people.
 For example, imagine you are calling a meeting in response to a planning application for a new coal mine near your village.
 Do you want to share information, start a debate, or launch a campaign against the mine?
 Being explicit on your publicity will help people decide if the meeting is for them.

 Whatever the main focus of your meeting, it will also be a space where people get a 'feeling' for what your group is like.
-Recognising 'community-building' as one of your goals can help you prioritise creating a welcoming atmosphere and strengthening relationships as well as practicalities like decision making.
+Therefore, whatever the subject of the meeting, one goal could be creating a welcoming atmosphere and strengthening relationships.

 There are lots of factors affecting when people can turn up to meetings - and how awake and relaxed they will be when they get there!